 Gainous has helped coach 11 student-athletes to All-PBC status, including PBC Player of the Year and All-American Honorable Mention Jeremy Mayweather (2004-06).
 Gainous has taken the reigns for a handful of games in the last few seasons, when coach Sellers missed time for health issues for both his family and himself.
 The assistant served as head coach for the upset win over then No. 7 Augusta State University in the 2010-11 season.

-Gainous becomes the eighth head coach in Georgia College men's basketball history.
+Gainous became the eighth head coach in Georgia College men's basketball history.

 He came to Georgia College from Shorter College in Rome, Ga. where he served as an assistant coach under head coach Ricky Williams for three seasons, also helping coach the golf team and serving as the Sports Information Director.